Page-Replica/prerender-doc/ApiRemoveUrls.md

 # Remove URLs from Queue (`DELETE`)

 Use the DELETE method to remove URLs from the request queue.
 Only URLs that have not yet been processed can be deleted.
 The request body should be a JSON array of URLs.
+Only absolute URLs under your validated domain are accepted.

 ## Example: Using Curl